Diegonzaleznavas/Diego-Nicolas-Gonzalez-navas/README.md

 ### **Professional Profile**

 Professional with over 9 years of experience in customer service in the hardware sector.
-Highly skilled in information technology, customer service, and proficient in English and French.
+Highly skilled in information technology, customer service, and proficient in English and bit of French.

 ---